1963 request for a state of exception in Brazil

-On October 4, 1963, the President of Brazil João Goulart sent to the National Congress a request for a state of exception for 30 days throughout the national territory.
-Citing as justification the crisis and the threat of internal disturbances, it was based on the resistance of Congress to approve the reforms desired by the Executive, as well as the need to assert itself before the opposition.
+On October 4, 1963, the President of Brazil João Goulart, sent to the National Congress a request for a state of exception for 30 days throughout the national territory.
+Citing the crisis and the threat of internal disturbances as justification, it was based on Congress's resistance to approving the reforms desired by the Executive, as well as the need to assert itself before the opposition.
 Its immediate antecedent was an interview by Carlos Lacerda, governor of Guanabara, to the American newspaper Los Angeles Times.
 Lacerda spoke explicitly of the possibility of Goulart being deposed by the military.
 The Ministers of War, Navy and Air Force, outraged, wanted forceful action against the governor, who was a right-wing oppositionist.
 The state of exception would possibly be accompanied by federal intervention in some states, and is associated with a military plan to arrest Lacerda and an operation in Pernambuco, governed by leftist Miguel Arraes, who was against the measure.
 The proposal was rejected by both the right and the left, who felt they could also be targeted by the exceptional powers.
 Without support, the President withdrew the proposal on October 7, and his political position was weakened.

 Background

 Situation of the country

 The Triennial Plan, the government's response to the existing economic crisis, was failing; inflation was strong and economic growth was slowing.
-For Goulart, success would depend on measures such as land reform.
+For Goulart, success depended on measures such as land reform.
 However, his government did not have enough support in Congress to pass them, creating a stalemate between the Executive and Legislative branches.
 The military leadership of the government was concerned about the Army's loss of its monopoly of force and the regimentation of illegal weapons by the right wing.

 Meanwhile, among the lower ranks of the military there were episodes of insubordination, notably the recent Revolt of the sergeants, which took place in Brasilia on September 12.
 The left was in favor of the sergeants' cause, while the officerate was very alarmed at the breakdown of the military hierarchy.
 In the same month, the President decreed the suspension of the operation of the Brazilian Institute of Democratic Action (IBAD), an organization that supported opposition candidates and harbored part of the coup plotting already underway against the government.
 Its financing had become a scandal and the object of a Parliamentary Inquiry Commission (CPI).
 The pressure from the strikes was significant, with one going on among the bankers at the time.